dfbr/pythonLessons/README.md

 ## Workshop management

-- Please work in pairs with one computer between you.
+- Please work in pairs with one computer between you
-- We'll talk about a concept or set of concepts, then try them out.
+- We'll talk about a concept or set of concepts, then try them out
 - When you have finished an exercise, place a green sticky note showing on your computer
+  - When everyone has finished, we'll talk about the answers
 - If you need help at any point, put a red sticky note on your computer
 - Ask questions whenever you like